Rocky Jordan

 Rocky Jordan was a radio series about an American restaurateur in Cairo who each week became involved in some kind of mystery or adventure.
 The show was broadcast on CBS from October 31, 1948, to September 10, 1950, and then again from June 27, 1951, to August 22, 1951.
 The character of Rocky Jordan had been introduced to listeners in a similar show called A Man Named Jordan that was broadcast from 1945 to 1947 on the CBS West Coast network, but set in Istanbul, rather than Cairo.

 In February 1951, it was announced CBS was in discussions to make a TV series based on the show starring George Raft made by Raft's company.
 However this never happened.

 Cast

 The two lead roles were those of Rocky Jordan and Captain Sam Sabaaya of the Cairo Police.
 For most of the show's history Jordan was played by veteran radio actor Jack Moyles, but he was later replaced by a movie star, George Raft, for the brief 1951 run.
+Of note, Moyles played a 'David Rockey' in the January 20, 1951 Yours Truly, Johnny Dollar episode "The David Rockey Matter" in possible homage to his Rocky Jordan character.

 Jay Novello played Sabaaya throughout the entire series.
 Other roles were played by members of Hollywood's Radio Row, and the announcer was Larry Thor.